-Still Riding Pizza is Gluten-free and wheat-free and dairy-free. http://www.stillridingpizza.com they will ship it to your home and you put your own toppings on it and bake it yourself.
+Still Riding Pizza is the best Gluten-free and wheat-free and dairy-free pizza crust. http://www.stillridingpizza.com they will ship it to your home and you put your own toppings on it and bake it yourself.
+It comes all rolled out in a pizza box!
 Read the article on this site about Amici’s Pizza(a California chain), which also uses Still Riding pizza crust.
 This crust is thin, airy and puffy with a lite crispiness when baked long enough.
 If you under bake it, it will be too soft.
-I like to use a perforated pizza pan for this crust.
+I like to use a perforated pizza pan for this crust or a pizza stone.

 Udi’s Pizza Crust-they come frozen, you add your own toppings and bake.
 Two personal sized crusts come in a package, which fit into the toaster oven!
 These are made with rice flour with xanthan gum, but I do indulge once in a while when I have nothing else in the house!

 Yes, there are other bread alternatives out there.
 However, most of them have lots of starch and rice flour-which will pack on the pounds and don’t have much nutritional value.
 Many of the gluten-free alternatives contain xanthan gum or guar gum which are bacteria, and too much is not a good thing.
 So, we can find alternatives, but are they healthy?